cra-ros-pkg/robot_localization/doc/state_estimation_nodes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If fusing accelerometer data from IMUs, this parameter determines whether or not acceleration due to gravity is removed from the acceleration measurement before fusing it.

-.. note:: This assumes that the IMU that is providing the acceleration data is also producing an absolute orientation.
-The orientation data is required to correctly remove gravitational acceleration.
+.. note:: This uses the absolute orientation estimate from the IMU message, if available.
+If the IMU does not provide an orientation estimate, the first element of the orientation covariance must be set to -1, to indicate this, as specified in the IMU message definition.
+The orientation of the robot state is then used for gravity removal.

 ~gravitational_acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^